 Look for activities, new and old, that continue to fulfil you

-One of the most frustrating elements of the pandemic is that access to the usual activities that make up our self-care routines have been diminished.
+One of the most frustrating elements of the pandemic is that access to some of the usual activities that make up our self-care routines have been diminished.
 We might use this time to redefine what self-care means and engage in new activities that have an element of planning and immediate reward.
 Instead of eating out we might start to plan and cook new foods, rearrange our homes and plan a pamper night etc. Remember that small changes matter and build up new habits.

 Focus on maintaining and strengthening important relationships

 The biggest protective factors for facing adversity and building resilience are social support and remaining connected to people.
 That includes helping others, even when we’re feeling depleted ourselves.
 Helping others is one of those win-win strategies of taking action because we’re all feeling a sense of helplessness and loss of control about what’s going on with this pandemic, but when you take action with other people, you can control what you’re doing.
 Helping others could include checking in on family and friends or buying groceries for an elderly neighbour.